 Is that even a thing?

 This in-between space is where the term borderline autism often comes in.
-And in this article, we’ll unpack what borderline autism means, why it’s frequently misunderstood, and how to recognize the signs.
+And in this article, we’ll unpack what borderline autism means, why it’s frequently misunderstood, how to recognize the signs across every stage of life, and what to actually do about it.

 So, let’s begin.